Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 WIth Hello Bar, for instance, you can use leading questions to guide the visitor toward the conversion.

-I could use a leading question like this one:
+We could use a leading question like this one:

 Use a Great Call to Action on Your Lead Capturing Page 1